sidney-cardozo/Chatty-App/README.md

 Chatty - APP
 =====================

-This a chat SPA.
+This is a chat SPA.
 Built from a minimal and light dev environment for ReactJS.
 Overview Look
 !["Overview"](https://github.com/sidney-cardozo/Chatty-App/blob/master/screenshots/HelloReact.png)